Department of Communication Scholarships

 Established in 1982 for three students chosen as the best speaker in the annual Gilbert Rau Oratory Contest.

 Herbert L. and Lillian M. Curry Debate Award

-Established in 1955 by Karen Heydenburg and Dennis Curry in memory of their parents, with a preference for junior or senior COM majors with a 3.0 or better GPA and an emphasis in oratory/debate or speech education and participation in debate, oratory or other forensic activities.
+Established in 1955 by Karen Heydenburg and Dennis Curry in memory of their parents, with a preference for junior or senior communication majors with a 3.0 or better GPA and an emphasis in oratory/debate or speech education and participation in debate, oratory or other forensic activities.

 Eugene C. Chenoweth Debate Award

 Established in 1980 by the estate of Eugene C. Chenoweth, income from which is to be used as an award for undergraduates who shall exhibit excellence in intercollegiate debate competition.
 The award is to be administered by the Director of Debate and Chairperson of the Department of Communication.

 David and Kathleen Ling Endowed Scholarship in Forensics

 Established in 2006 by David and Kathleen Ling, family and friends.
 David is a retired professor of the Department of Communication who has established the scholarship to be awarded to a full-time student who shows special merit in debate and is involved in the debate program at CMU.
 The award is to be administered by the Office of Scholarships and Financial Aid in consultation with the Dean of the College of the Arts and Media and the Director of Forensics.